FESTIVALS AND MEETINGS

 Alongside theater performances and work presentations, the round-table will gather eminent local and foreign artists, who will exchange thoughts on the title theme as well as the actual cultural situations in Europe, the USA, and Israel.

-Theater symposium and perfroming art festival dedicated to on work with youth.
-Part of the program Play Against Violence of the European Cultural Foundation, with the Association of Independent Theaters- ANET.)
+Performing arts symposium and performing art festival dedicated to work with youth.
+Part of the theatre educational program with young Play Against Violence of the European Cultural Foundation, with the Association of Independent Theaters-ANET.)

 STRATEGIES OF SURVIVAL 1999